Configure security settings

 Sharing and searching

-Change any of the following sharing and search settings as needed:
+Change any of the sharing and search settings described below as needed.

 • Members who are not administrators can make their content, groups, and profile public—Enable this option to allow members to make their profile or groups visible to everyone (public), share their web apps and other items with the public, and embed their content or groups in websites.
 If you disable this option, default administrators and members assigned the administrative privilege to share member content with the public can still make other members' content, groups, and profiles public.